-Hyperthyroidism is suggested by several signs and symptoms; however, patients with mild disease usually experience no symptoms.
+Hyperthyroidism due to any cause is suggested by several signs and symptoms; however, patients with mild disease usually experience no symptoms.
 In patients older than 70 years, the typical signs and symptoms also may be absent.
 In general, the symptoms become more obvious as the degree of hyperthyroidism increases.
 The symptoms usually are related to an increase in the metabolic rate of the body.

 Common symptoms include:

 - Increased bowel movements

 - Tremor (usually fine shaking)

 - Rapid heart rate, palpitations, irregular heart rate